nasherm/lox-box/README.md

     ./plox.py

-## Golox (status: building)
+## Rox (status: building)
-This is a interpreter/bytecode VM for Lox written in Go
+This is a interpreter/bytecode VM for Lox written in Rust